 Implementing organizational change through your internal knowledge base

 Shifting to a model where staff find the answers to their questions without asking agents for help requires some form of organizational change.
 Submitting, reviewing, and maintaining contributions to your knowledge base is key to its success, and one method to ensure engagement is by setting agent goals based on the metrics that you can capture, particularly the level of engagement agents have with the KC app (see Analyzing Knowledge Capture activity).

 For example, at Zendesk, there are two elements used to ensure engagement with the knowledge base.
 Firstly, there is an ongoing communication plan, including a newsletter, survey and messaging channel to allow the team to communicate progress and success, and understand concerns and issues.
 The second element is the setting of targets for participation.
 For example, you might specify that at least 20% of tickets should have some kind of KCS engagement - for example, a response to a customer links to an existing article, or an agent raises a new request for missing content.
 The specific targets are up to you, and the targets should drive the right behaviors, not cause anxiety for your agents that they are not meeting targets (see Zendesk on Zendesk: encouraging ongoing engagement with the KC app).

-If you are using Team Publishing (you'll need Guide Enterprise), you can set targets based on the statistics in Insights (see Analyzing Team Publishing activity).
+If you are using Team Publishing (Enterprise plans only), you can set targets based on the statistics in Insights (see Analyzing Team Publishing activity).